| Site Map | Search Warsailors.com | |

 M/T Strix To Strix on the "Ships starting with S" page.
 To Log of lifeboat voyage/Clan Macnab

 When Convoy SL 68 was dispersed on March 21, the captain of Strix decided to head for Halifax (see Page 1) where she was temporarily repaired before joining a convoy for the U.K. She had been scheduled for Convoy HX 120, which departed Halifax on Apr.
-10-1941, but instead joined Convoy HX 122 on Apr.
-20, in the company of several other Norwegian ships.
-The Advance Sailing Telegram gives her destination as Avonmouth, cargo of benzine, station 82, and from the archive document mentioned above, we learn that she arrived Avonmouth May 9.
+10-1941 (it'll be noticed that several of the ships in this convoy had come from SL 68), but she instead joined Convoy HX 122 on Apr.
+20. The Advance Sailing Telegram gives her destination as Avonmouth, cargo of benzine, station 82, and from the archive document, we learn that she arrived there on May 9.
 Cruising order/Commodore's notes are also available for this convoy, and Strix is mentioned in the notes, saying "On May 6 Strix had difficulty in keeping up a speed of 9 knots, when lying No. 7 in the Barry Roads column, but she kept up all right at 8.8 knots".
-Later that month, we find her in Convoy OB 326, originating in Liverpool on May 22-1941, dispersed May 29, Strix arriving New York June 9.
-She headed back to the U.K. on Aug.
-21 in Convoy HX 146, returning across the ocean in the middle of the following month with the westbound North Atlantic Convoy ON 17, and arrived Curacao on Oct.
+Later that month we find her, along with Havtor and Tijuca, in Convoy OB 326, originating in Liverpool on May 22-1941, dispersed May 29, Strix arriving New York June 9.
+She remained there until Aug.
+16, when she proceeded to Halifax in order to join Convoy HX 146 back to the U.K. on Aug.
+21, returning across the ocean the following month with the westbound North Atlantic Convoy ON 17.
+She arrived Curacao on Oct.
 11, the convoy having been dispersed Sept.
-29. Her subsequent voyages are listed on Page 2, Page 3 and Page 4; convoy information for some of these can be obtained by following the instructions provided at the external link at the end of this page.
+29. Her subsequent voyages are listed on Page 2.
+As can be seen, she spent 3 weeks in Sydney in the spring of 1942, followed by several months in Los Angeles.
+Also, in his Voyage Record, when in Alexandria, A. Hague mentions her repairing collision damage of Apr.
+25-1943 - on that date, she was on her way from Bandar Abbas to Aden, Convoy PA 34 (external link); no further info on this collision is available.
+She had arrived Alexandria on May 12, and departure is given as May 20.
+See also Page 3 and Page 4 (showing a long stay in Baltimore in the fall of 1944); convoy information can be found in the Voyage Record.
 Skipping now to Nov.
 17-1944, when I have her in the slow Halifax-U.K. Convoy SC 161.
 The following month, she's listed in the westbound Convoy ON 272*, departing Southend on Dec.
 14, arriving New York Jan.
 1-1945 - according to Page 4 above, Strix had sailed from Belfast Lough on Dec.
 14 and arrived New York Jan.
 3, proceeding to Beaumont that same day.
-At the end of Jan.-1945, she shows up in the slow Convoy SC 166 from Halifax, bound for Barton, where she arrived Febr.
-16/17, subsequently returning across the Atlantic with the westbound Convoy ON 287*, which left Southend on Febr.
-25-1945 and arrived New York March 14.
-It looks like she had been involved in a collision on March 8 - no further details available.
-According to Arnold Hague, she went back to the U.K. again in Convoy SC 177, which left Halifax on May 26 and arrived Liverpool June 8.
-This convoy is not yet available among the SC convoys included in my own Convoys section, but I've linked directly to Hague's listing at the end of this page.
-Page 5 has the rest of her 1945 voyages, as well as some 1946 voyages.
-Again, to obtain convoy information for voyages made in between those already noted in this narrative, please follow the instructions provided at the external link below, then compare the results with the details found on the various archive documents.
+Egerø, Ferncourt and Norsktank are also listed in this convoy.
+At the end of Jan.-1945, we find her in the slow Convoy SC 166 from Halifax, bound for Barton, where she arrived Febr.
+16/17, subsequently returning across the Atlantic with Convoy ON 287*, which left Southend on Febr.
+25, arrived New York March 14 and also included Buenos Aires, Norsktank, Roald Amundsen, Solfonn, Sophocles, Thorshov, Tiradentes and Østhav.
+According to A. Hague, Strix had been involved in a collision on March 8 - no further details are available, but she did remain in New York for a month, so perhaps repairs were necessary?
+Later on, she also spent a month in Boston, before proceeding to Halifax on May 22, and A. Hague has now included her, with Geisha (listed as British, but this was a Norwegian ship), Germa, Hardanger, Heimgar, Lago, Orwell, Sir James Clark Ross, Slemmestad, Sommerstad and Velma, in Convoy SC 177*, which left Halifax on May 26 and arrived Liverpool June 8 - again see Page 4 for a listing of her voyages in this period.
+Page 5 shows the rest of her 1945 voyages, as well as some 1946 voyages.

 |